-There are options for a stroll through quaint villages draped in colorful prayer flags while standing in the shadow of awe-inspiring summits.
+There are options for a stroll through quaint villages draped in colourful prayer flags while standing in the shadow of awe-inspiring summits.
 To hike this land, you don’t even need much backcountry gear at all.
 Just a sturdy backpack, reliable footwear and a wallet full of rupees.

 No camping gear either.
 Nepalese mountain people and Tibetan refugees have called the Annapurna region home for centuries and offer plenty of homestays and eateries scattered along the track.
 The accommodations are cheaper than what you’d pay in the capital of Kathmandu, but the food prices skyrocket the deeper you get since most provisions are hand-carried in from the main throughways.